dahliyah/conkies/README.md

 # RSS Feed

-Add your RSS feed URLs to the rssfeed.conkyyrc in this manner:
+Add your RSS feed URLs to the rssfeed.conkyrc in this manner:

 ```